 Special Enrollment Period

 Various qualifying events allow you to obtain coverage during the Special Enrollment Period.
-You will need proof of the event but have 60 or 90 days to enroll in the plan.
+You can be granted 60 or 90 days to enroll in a plan with proof of a qualifying life event.
 Qualifying life events include:

 - Losing health coverage